DNA Doe Project: Mary Silvani, aka "Washoe County Jane Doe"

-In 2018, the identity of Anaheim Jane Doe was established by the DDP, although, due to the case being an ongoing homicide investigation, her identity was not released to the media until January 2019.
-The decedent was a 20-year-old Anaheim resident named Tracey Coreen Hobson.

 Dana Dodd, aka "Lavender Doe"

 On October 29, 2006, the badly burned body of a female aged 17 to 25 was discovered in Kilgore, Texas.
 The victim's cause of death remained undetermined, yet the manner of death was ruled a homicide due to the body having been set on fire deliberately and the victim had been raped.

 The DDP took the case in 2018.
 In January, the organization announced a tentative identification in the case, which would not be released until the suspect's trial concluded.
 Despite this, Dodd's identity was released on February 11, 2019.
 She was 21 and last seen in Jacksonville, Florida.
 Joseph Wayne Burnette, a long-term person of interest in the case, confessed to the murder in August 2018, leading him to be charged with her death (and that of another woman, 28-year-old Felisha Pearson).

-2019 identifications

-Darlene Norcross, aka "Butler County Jane Doe"

-On March 7, 2015, the skeletal remains of a white female were located near Tylersville Road in West Chester Township, Butler County, Ohio.
-The decedent was examined and estimated to be between 35 and 60 years old at the time of her death, which occurred as early as late 2014.
-She had unique dental work, including implants.
-Her DNA did not match any profiles in national databases.

-In March 2019, she was identified as Darlene Wilson Norcross.
-The cause, time, and manner of her death are still undetermined.